-December 31, 2021 December 31, 2020
+December 31, 2022 December 31, 2021

-Funds borrowed from resident banks and government organizations 96,203 97,028
+Funds borrowed from resident banks and government organizations 95,690 96,203

-Total term borrowings 96,203 97,028
+Total term borrowings 95,690 96,203

-As at 31 December 2021 and 2020 included in loans received from local credit institutions are loans from the Entrepreneurship Development Fund of Azerbaijan Republic amounting to AZN 15,989 thousand and AZN 12,326 thousand, respectively.
+As at 31 December 2022 and 2021 included in loans received from local credit institutions are loans from the Entrepreneurship Development Fund of Azerbaijan Republic amounting to AZN 15,900 thousand and AZN 15,989 thousand, respectively.
 Under this program, funds made available to the Bank at an interest rate of 1% p.a. and the Bank further on lends these funds to eligible borrowers at rates not higher than 6% p.a.
 These loans have maturity periods up to 10 years.

-As at 31 December 2021 and 2020 included in loans received from local credit institutions are loans from the Mortgage and Credit Guarantee Fund of the Republic of Azerbaijan amounting to AZN 53,122 thousand and AZN 48,833 thousand, respectively.
-Under this program, funds made available to the Bank at interest rates of 1-4% p.a. and the Bank further on lends these funds to eligible borrowers at rates not higher than 8% p.a.
+As at 31 December 2022 and 2021 included in loans received from local credit institutions are loans from the Mortgage and Credit Guarantee Fund of the Republic of Azerbaijan amounting to AZN 58,908 thousand and AZN 53,122 thousand, respectively.
+Under this program, funds made available to the Bank at interest rates of 1-4% p.a. and the Bank further on lends these funds to eligible borrowers at rates not higher than 7% p.a.
 These loans have maturity periods from 5 to 30 years.

-During 2021, there was no new issued loan by the CBAR to the Group, while during 2020 and 2019, the CBAR issued loans to the Group in the total amount of AZN 34,725 thousand with annual interest rate of 0.1% for restructuring problem loans based on the decree "On the additional measures related to the solution of problem loans of individuals in the Republic of Azerbaijan" signed by the President of the Republic of Azerbaijan.
+During 2022, there was no new issued loan by the CBAR to the Group, while during 2020 and 2019, the CBAR issued loans to the Group in the total amount of AZN 34,725 thousand with annual interest rate of 0.1% for restructuring problem loans based on the decree "On the additional measures related to the solution of problem loans of individuals in the Republic of Azerbaijan" signed by the President of the Republic of Azerbaijan.
 These loans were recorded at fair value on initial recognition.
-As at 31 December 2021 and 31 December 2020 amortized carrying amount of these loans was AZN 22,513 thousand and AZN 29,248 thousand respectively.
+As at 31 December 2022 and 31 December 2021 amortized carrying amount of these loans was AZN 15,289 thousand and AZN 22,513 thousand respectively.

 On February 1, 2020 the Group signed credit agreement with Agrarian Credit and Development Agency under the Ministry of Agriculture.
-At 31 December 2020 the outstanding balance was AZN 4,579 thousand (31 December 2020: AZN 6,621 thousand).
-Under this program, funds made available to the Bank at an interest rates of 2%-2.5% p.a. and the Bank further on lends these funds to eligible borrowers at rates of 7%-12% p.a.
+At 31 December 2022 the outstanding balance was AZN 5,595 thousand (31 December 2021: AZN 4,579 thousand).
+Under this program, funds made available to the Bank at an interest rate of 2%-2.5% p.a. and the Bank further on lends these funds to eligible borrowers at rates of 7%-12% p.a.
 The loans are repayable within 3 years from issue date.

-In estimating the discount rates for term borrowings from Entrepreneurship Development Fund of Azerbaijan Republic, Azerbaijan Mortgage and Credit Guarantee Fund and Agrarian Credit and Development Agency under the Ministry of Agriculture the Bank considers this market as a separate market from other commercial borrowing business as these loans are issued to the whole banking.
+The Group management believes that there are no other financial instruments similar to term borrowings from Entrepreneurship Development Fund of Azerbaijan Republic, Azerbaijan Mortgage and Credit Guarantee Fund and Agrarian Credit and Development Agency under the Ministry of Agriculture and considers this market as a separate market.

-As at December 31, 2021, accrued interest payable included in term borrowings amounted to AZN 3,321 thousand (December 31, 2020: AZN 2,422 thousand).
+As at December 31, 2022, accrued interest payable included in term borrowings amounted to AZN 3,191 thousand (December 31, 2021: AZN 3,321 thousand).